Disability Advocacy Day: An opportunity to advocate!

 - If the legislator is unavailable, meeting with staff members is also a great opportunity as they play important roles in shaping priorities.
 More than likely, you will meet with the staff person who covers health and/or education issues.

-It is critical to develop a uniform message so your legislator walks away with a greater understanding of the impact of a proposed policy on you and your family.
+It is critical to develop a concise and focused message, so your legislator walks away with a greater understanding of the impact of a proposed policy on you and your family.
 Your message should define your issue; explain why it is important to you; and describe how policymakers can help.
-Your message should include specific examples of how a specific issue or policy impacts you and your family, through personal stories and experiences.
+Your message should include specific examples of how a specific issue our policy impacts you and your family through personal stories and experiences.

+Materials.
 Prepare a one-page fact sheet about your specific issue, highlighting the message you want the legislator to understand.
 This fact sheet should be concise, but clear about your issue and its impact on you and your family.
 Although not necessary, you may also wish to bring additional supporting information like position papers, editorials, and/or fact sheets about the particular legislation/issue you are advocating for.
 You should also remember to give your legislator your business card, or a contact sheet, so they can follow up with you if they have additional questions after your visit.
+If you are meeting with the legislator over Zoom, make sure you send the materials you have prepared prior to the meeting and have them available to screen share during the meeting.

 - Decide who will make what points.